 In the modern day, the best place to look for internships would be online, either with the magazine or designer directly (on their websites – many offer links to an 'intern for us' application) or through job listing websites.
 Alternatively, it might also be a great idea to browse through the various Fashion Week websites (search by city) for opportunities and/or attend local fashion events.

-It is not always possible to network with professionals if you don't already have some connections, but there are always ways to gain these – attend fashion events in your home city whenever you can, follow your favourite fashion magazines and designers online for opportunities, make use of business network sites to meet people, and get involved with local designers, fashion school, and stores.
+It is not always possible to network with professionals if you don't already have some connections, but there are always ways to gain these – attend fashion events in your home city whenever you can, follow your favorite fashion magazines and designers online for opportunities, make use of business network sites to meet people, and get involved with local designers, fashion school, and stores.